 The key to the inbound sales strategy is creating and delivering value to the consumer throughout every single step of their journey.
 This technique gives you the framework you need in order to connect with and close today’s informed, empowered buyer.

 Finding the Right Balance for Your Business

 Although we are huge advocates of inbound sales and the major benefits it offers to your company as a whole, we also recognize that inbound and outbound work together to create a wholistic approach.
 You need to find the right balance between these new techniques and the strategies that currently work for your business.
 If you're evaluating tools to help enable your sales team, we recommend exploring our blog that compares HubSpot vs Salesforce.

-For example, If you’ve received great feedback and a high ROI on a clever television commercial, use that to your advantage by taking it to the inbound level.
+If you’ve received great feedback and a high ROI on a clever television commercial, use that to your advantage by taking it to the inbound level.
 Connect your commercial with your social media campaigns.
 Add a hashtag to your advertisements to encourage viewers to connect with you on other platforms.
 As a result, you will be able to utilize existing campaigns while also learning to identify qualified, inbound leads.
 Finding a balance between your existing strategy and the inbound methodology will allow your business to seamlessly transition towards this new way of selling.